give-india/senior-backend-developer-challenge/README.md

 ## Backend Developer at Give
-Hi, This is recruitment assesment.
+Hi, This is recruitment assessment.
 I, Krishan Kumar Yadav has completed task following the instructions given.
 For more details that may easy your recruitment process, Please my resume below-

 [Resume](https://drive.google.com/file/d/1yK2qFoSX6qm5-OUuDmhahulClIuOhPGA/view?usp=sharing)